Big Bear Lake, California: Government

 Big Bear Lake is a charter city under the laws of the state of California.
-It operates under the council/manager form of government.
-The city manager is Frank Rush.
+It operates under the council-manager form of government.
+The city manager is Erik Sund.
 The city council includes five members elected at-large.
 The mayor is selected annually from among the city council members.
-The current mayor is Rick Herrick.
+The current mayor is Perri Melnick.

-In the state legislature, Big Bear Lake is in the 23rd Senate District, represented by Republican Senator Rosilicie Ochoa Bogh, and in the 33rd Assembly District, represented by Republican Assembly Member Thurston "Smitty" Smith.
+In the state legislature, Big Bear Lake is in the 19th Senate District, represented by Republican Senator Rosilicie Ochoa Bogh, and in the 34th Assembly District, represented by Republican Assembly Member Tom Lackey.